 Mr Tarpov, 27, is currently ranked 1,109 in singles and achieved a career-high ranking of 989 in September 2015.

-A Tennis Integrity Unit (TIU) investigation found that in September 2013 Mr Tarpov set up and registered an online betting account with Bet365, for use by the son of his then coach Novolai Ivanchev.
+A Tennis Integrity Unit (TIU) investigation found that in September 2013 Mr Tarpov set up and registered an online betting account, for use by the son of his then coach Novolai Ivanchev.

 He subsequently allowed and assisted his personal bank account to be used for operating the account.
 A total of 1,221 tennis bets were placed, although these did not include bets on matches involving Mr Tarpov.